How Independent Pharmacies Can Offer Med Tracking Through RTM

 How Does Reimbursement Work for Pharmacy Medication Adherence Programs?

-RTM services are reimbursable under Medicare using the following specific 2025 CPT codes
+RTM services are reimbursable under Medicare using the following specific 2025 CPT codes.

-• 98977: Musculoskeletal monitoring devices
+• 98977: Device supply for Musculoskeletal monitoring devices.

-• 98980 and 98981: Time spent managing treatment and reviewing data
+• 98981: For each additional 20 minutes of time spent managing treatment and reviewing data.

 To qualify for reimbursement, at least 16 days of data must be collected within 30 days.
 With passive, connected tools like the Tenovi Pillbox, much of that data collection happens in the background, without adding extra work for patients or staff.